becash/osmhike-tileserver/README.md

 Notes:
 - all docker commands must be executed from sudo
-- this installation contains OSM data for Andorra, to have a small working example
+- this installation contains OSM data for Moldova, to have a small working example

 Go to project directory ( where file docker-compose-yml resides )